kuali/kc/README.md

 >
 *mvn clean install -Perror-prone*

+> **Dev Profile:**When developing with KC there are some features that are useful only for development purposes.
+In order to enable these features you should enable the dev profile.
+Currently the dev profile only provides the p6spy dependency.
+See the section below on Configuration for how to use this feature.
+>
+*mvn clean install -Pdev*

 All Kuali Coeus projects use standard maven conventions to build and install artifacts.
 The following documents how to install source, javadoc, and primary artifacts for each maven projects.

 > **Source and Javadoc jars:** When building Kuali Coeus Projects it may be helpful to also build source and javadoc jars.
 These jars can be consumed by tools such as debuggers.
 Note: due to changes in the javadoc tool in Java 8, you may need to execute the compile phase before attempting to create a javadoc jar.